Ganienkeh: Flag

-The "Ganienkeh Flag", also known as the "The Mohawk Warrior Flag" or "The Unity Flag", is a flag that was designed by Mohawk artist Louis Karoniaktajeh Hall.
+The "Ganienkeh Flag", also known as "The Mohawk Warrior Flag" or "The Unity Flag", is a flag that was designed by Mohawk artist Louis Karoniaktajeh Hall.
 It was first displayed during the 1974 occupation of Moss Lake, and was used as a symbol of "Indigenous unity, nationalism, and resistance".
 In one notable incident, a group of local residents stole the flag from the tribe and cut it into pieces.

 The flag later became a symbol during the Oka Crisis, a land dispute between Mohawk people and the town of Oka in Quebec, Canada.